-2020-21 Suspensions and Expulsions by Student Group
+2021-22 Suspensions and Expulsions by Student Group

 Student Group Suspensions Rate Expulsions Rate

-All Students 0.00 0.00
+All Students 3.88 0.00

 Female 0.00 0.00

-Male 0.00 0.00
+Male 5.03 0.00

 American Indian or Alaska Native 0.00 0.00

 Asian 0.00 0.00

 Black or African American 0.00 0.00

 Filipino 0.00 0.00

-Hispanic or Latino 0.00 0.00
+Hispanic or Latino 4.00 0.00

 Native Hawaiian or Pacific Islander 0.00 0.00

 Two or More Races 0.00 0.00

-White 0.00 0.00
+White 4.29 0.00

 English Learners 0.00 0.00

 Foster Youth 0.00 0.00

 Homeless 0.00 0.00

-Socioeconomically Disadvantaged 0.00 0.00
+Socioeconomically Disadvantaged 6.06 0.00

 Students Receiving Migrant Education Services 0.00 0.00

 Students with Disabilities 0.00 0.00

-2021-22 School Safety Plan
+2022-23 School Safety Plan

 With public employees being declared disaster service workers by California government code and our current need to continue to adapt educational program during an unprecedented time for education and our world.
-CTEC staff are recognized as disaster service workers, because we serve a population which is dependent on our services, we cannot abandon this critical responsibility to address student's learning during disaster such as the COVID pandemic.
-We need to be prepared to protect all of our students during an emergency.
+CTEC staff are recognized as disaster service workers, because we serve a population which is dependent on our services, we cannot abandon this critical responsibility to address student's learning during the ongoing challenges of the COVID pandemic.
+We need to be prepared to protect all of our students now, and possible future emergency.
 Developing emergency operations plans and training staff in emergency response procedures is required by law.
 All school personnel are trained in how to address and respond to an emergency.
-CTEC has provided drills and exercises to implement procedures within the comprehensive safety plan.
+CTEC provides monthly drills and exercises to ensure procedures within the comprehensive safety plan are implemented.

 CTEC believes that learning best occurs when students are engaged in the educational process and are supported by parents and teachers' high expectations and involvement.
 CTEC seeks to develop a learning environment that fosters instructional rigor and student engagement that will support and encourage a student's process of initiating and completing complex, inquiry based learning requiring creative and critical thinking to problem solve.
-Within a worldwide pandemic, CTEC recognizes the importance of developing an academic program that adheres to the same expectations, but ensures equity within the accessibility of such curriculum and instruction for all students.
-CTEC's academic program has been adapted to meet the needs of students while on quarentine, and has implemented procedures and dedicates resources to ensuring a safe school environment limiting the spread of COVID and ability to address the need to develop industry skills within the next generation of industry leaders.
+Within a worldwide pandemic, CTEC recognized the importance of developing an academic program that adheres to the same expectations, but ensures equity within the accessibility of such curriculum and instruction for all students.
+CTEC's academic program has continue to adapt to meet the needs of students on quarantine, and has implemented procedures and dedicates resources to ensuring a safe school environment limits the spread of COVID, while addressing the need to develop industry skills within the next generation of industry leaders.

-CTEC pupils will become self motivated, competent, lifelong learners that seek opportunities to showcase their skills within the industries they work with and the communities they live in.
+CTEC pupils become self motivated, competent, lifelong learners that seek opportunities to showcase their skills within the industries they work with and the communities they live in.
 To develop an environment to help foster student support and engagement, CTEC's advisory program focuses on student social and academic development.
 The counselor and teachers design lessons that are specific to the needs of the students in real time to help them develop their communication and social emotional skills.
 The lessons are also connected to the cultural pillars of the school and help to define the PBIS framework that CTEC aims to implement.
-The advisory period serves as an opportunity for students to make a deeper connection with one teacher on campus who will serve as an academic advisor and mentor.
+The advisory period serves as an opportunity for students to make a deeper connection with their teacher/s on campus who serve as an academic advisor/mentor.
 Alongside the development of a deeper connection, advisory creates a space for a additional academic support to aid students in their pursuit for higher education and future employment.